ericmann/WP-Publication-Archive/readme.txt

 All other file types will feature a generic "file" icon.

+= Some of my files aren't downloading.
+What's wrong? =

+There could be any of a hundred causes for this.
+Most likely, your files are just too large to be handled by your server.

+By default, both file opens and downloads are streamed to your server.
+This means the plugin will attempt to open the file (whether it's remote or locally-hosted) and will stream the contents of the file to the browser.
+This has the advantage of never exposing the raw download URL to the user.*

+Unfortunately, it means your server has to download the file first before it can pass it along to the user.
+For smaller files, this isn't an issue.
+But for much larger files, connections can time out.

+If you are serving large files, you can force the **file open** URL to forward connections rather than stream them.
+This means requests to your file open URL (i.e. `http://site.com/publication/title/wppa_open`) will receive a 303 "See Other" redirect pointing them to the original resource.
+It's less work for your server, but the end user *will* see the original URL.

+Just add `add_filter( 'wppa_mask_url', '__return_false' );` to your `functions.php` file to turn off URL masking and use the redirect method instead.

+When you add this filter, the **file download** URL will behave the exact same way - redirecting requests to the original resource rather than streaming the file to the browser.
+Unfortunately, this leaves the exact behavior of the link up to the browser - some will attempt to download the file, some will open it instead.

+* A future version of the plugin will allow you to have password-protected downloads.
+Hiding the raw URL of a file is important for this feature to work.

 == Screenshots ==

 No screenshots are available at this time.